alipay/goldfish/docs/guide/reactive.md

 It can be seen that basic mechanism is available for state management in the original Alipay mini program, which does not suffice the state management in complicated projects.

-## Goldfish Responsive State Management
+## Goldfish reactive State Management

-On basis of the related great ideas in the community, Goldfish deposits a set of mini program friendly responsive state management framework, which enables the user to flexibly and efficiently handle the state data.
+On basis of the related great ideas in the community, Goldfish deposits a set of mini program friendly reactive state management framework, which enables the user to flexibly and efficiently handle the state data.

-In Goldfish, state data is responsive, where the [responsive](https://vuejs.org/v2/guide/reactivity.html) data are generated with useValue(), useState(), and useComputed().
+In Goldfish, state data is reactive, where the [reactive](https://vuejs.org/v2/guide/reactivity.html) data are generated with useValue(), useState(), and useComputed().
 Meanwhile, the state logic module is extracted, assembled and reused on basis of function type Composition API.

 ### Component State Management